spacecloud-io/space-learn/content/Frontend Course/react-basics/configure-space-cloud.md

 ## Create a Space Cloud Project

 Open mission control.
 Click on create a project.
-Give it a name `todo-app` and select Mongo DB as the default database.
+Give it a name `todo_app` and select Mongo DB as the default database.
 You cannot change the project id once a project is created.
 We'll be using it on the frontend to initialise the client api as well.

 This will create a project for us.